PUR vs Brita: Which Water Faucet Filter is Better?

 Brita filters are available in white and chrome, but they have a dated look that doesn’t seem very modern and isn’t the most attractive.
 Filters are cheap and easy to find, though, and they remove 60 contaminants from your water to give you a pure and refreshing drinking experience.

 - Basic Brita faucet water filter attaches to your standard faucet making tap water cleaner* and great-tasting; filtration system is easy...

 - Get great-tasting water without the waste; by switching to Brita, you can save money and replace 1800 single-use water bottles** per...

 - The space efficient design attaches directly to your faucet giving you the choice of filtered or unfiltered water; Available in white...

 Quick Rundown of PUR Water Filter Faucet:

-To get a more conclusive picture of how these two products compare, we went digging through reviews and forums to see what other users of both systems thought.
+To get a more conclusive picture of how PUR vs Brita compares, we went digging through reviews and forums to see what other users of both systems thought.
 We wanted to see if others had similar experiences to our own, so let’s see what they have to say.

-The PUR faucet filter had its share of complaints as well though.
-For some users, the unit didn’t manage to last through an entire year of use, splitting apart and leaking water from various places.
-It appears that PUR’s customer service isn’t quite as good as Brita’s though, because people weren’t getting replacements with the same ease that Brita was sending them.
+The PUR faucet filter had its share of complaints as well, though.
+For some users, the unit didn’t manage to last through an entire year of use—splitting apart and leaking water from various places.
+It also appears that PUR’s customer service isn’t quite as good as Brita’s, because people weren’t getting replacements with the same ease that Brita was sending them.
 Leaks are somewhat common with this device, and many people seemed frustrated when their unit started leaking within just a few weeks of use.